 Supported protocols: WireGuard, OpenVPN UDP, OpenVPN TCP, IKEv2

-Country of registration: British Virgin Islands
+Country of registration: Netherlands

 Support: 24/7 live chat, email, knowledgebase

 When you look at the cost of Surfshark’s service on a regular monthly plan, it doesn’t appear that reasonable.
-In fact, at $12.95 per month, it’s actually more expensive than some of its competitors.
+In fact, at $12.95 per month, it’s actually considerably more expensive than some of its competitors.

-If you opt to pay six months in one go, the price drops to $6.49 per month – still fairly pricey – but select the two-year plan and you’ll notice a huge drop in price.
+Pay for six months in one go, the price drops to $6.49 per month – still fairly pricey – but select the two-year plan and you’ll notice a huge drop in price.
 The longest option on offer, 24-month plan is just $2.49 a month, which undercuts just about every other premium VPN.

 There’s a ‘but’ here, though.
 While that $2.49-a-month price is seriously tempting, do be aware that upon renewal you’ll be paying more than that – $4.98 a month to be exact.
 While that’s still cheaper than many alternatives, we recommend bearing it in mind when the first two years are up.